 May God bless you and keep you -- until then.

-After a moment of meditation for the alcoholic who still suffers, I have asked Unassigned to lead us in a closing prayer.
+After a moment of meditation for the alcoholic who still suffers, lets end the meeting with a closing prayer.

 • The Serenity Prayer